 What if you can’t buy a pass online?

 Pre-purchasing your pass online is the quickest and easiest way to start your adventure in Uluru-Kata Tjuta.

 If you can’t buy your pass online, you can pick one up at the entry station on your way into the park.

-Free entry for schools and community groups
+Free entry for schools and eligible youth groups

 Australian school students who are travelling as part of a school trip or other group learning program may be eligible for free entry to the park.

 You may need an additional permit if you are doing commercial activities inside the park or visiting Aboriginal land outside the park.

 This money goes directly to Anangu, supporting homelands, investments, training and business development.

 Visitor site preparation, incident response, delivery of fire, feral animal and weed management training and mentoring opportunities for local Anangu on Country.

 Visitor centres, education, events, permits and park pass compliance.